awsomearvinder/scheduler-paper/paper.typ

 Priority isn't included since in this case it performs exactly the same as FCFS (since all the processes have the same priority).

-It's worth noting as far as the priority case - We'd expect that generally high priority processes wouldn't take much CPU / IO time.
+It's worth noting as far as the priority goes - We'd expect that generally high priority processes wouldn't take much CPU / IO time.
 Things like OS services which want to run *regularly*, but not nessecarily a lot of load in of themselves.
 Assuming this holds true, we can see a huge benefit to using